harmony-one/h/progress/gheis-mohammadi.md

+2026-07-11 Sat: Last week was focused on finalizing the Bloom hard fork.
+The upgrade was successfully deployed to devnet and testnet, where all planned testing completed successfully.
+The team finalized the mainnet activation schedule, resolved remaining merge conflicts, and coordinated with validators to ensure they upgrade before activation.
+The Bloom hard fork was scheduled for Monday, July 13, 2026, at 05:58 UTC.

+I created [PR #5075](https://github.com/harmony-one/harmony/pull/5075), which introduces the Bloom hard fork as a bundled feature activation mechanism for mainnet.
+This allows multiple protocol upgrades and fixes to be enabled through a single activation epoch while preserving existing per-feature activation behavior on testnet.

+In [PR #5076](https://github.com/harmony-one/harmony/pull/5076), I hardened the `NthNextValidatorV2` leader-selection logic used by Leader Rotation V2.
+The change ensures missing BLS keys in committee slot mappings are handled safely, preventing incorrect validator selection and improving consensus reliability.

+I also added [PR #5077](https://github.com/harmony-one/harmony/pull/5077) to activate the complete Bloom feature bundle on localnet, and [PR #5078](https://github.com/harmony-one/harmony/pull/5078) to adjust the Bloom activation epoch on testnet.
+In [PR #5081](https://github.com/harmony-one/harmony/pull/5081), I configured the mainnet activation epoch for Bloom to epoch 2964, corresponding to July 13, 2026, at 05:58:57 UTC.
+Finally, [PR #5082](https://github.com/harmony-one/harmony/pull/5082) resolved development branch conflicts to ensure a clean merge into main.

+With testing completed and activation scheduled, the network is fully prepared for the Bloom hard fork rollout.

+---

 2026-07-04 Sat: Last week we focused on finalizing the upcoming hard fork and completing the remaining protocol updates before release.

 I created [PR #5072](https://github.com/harmony-one/harmony/pull/5072), which fixes the activation of EIP-1153 (Transient Storage), EIP-7939 (CLZ), and EIP-5656 (MCOPY) in the EVM.
 The PR also updates devnet and testnet configurations to ensure upgraded nodes replay blocks consistently with the binaries already deployed on those networks.